harmittaa/imandst-hackathon-ventilator-docs/README.md

     *   Use the issue template found here: [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1)
 *   Open a pull request to submit a link to your community of builders
     *   Use the issue template found here: [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1)
+*   Are you a medical professional?
+    *   All help from medical professionals is very needed.
+Submit your feedback and ideas here [https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1](https://github.com/harmittaa/imandst-hackathon-ventilator-docs/issues/1)

 ## Background
 <details>